mui/mui-x/docs/data/data-grid/column-dimensions/column-dimensions.md

 - Calling the `.autosizeColumns(options)` API method,
 - Adding the `autosizeOnMount` prop.

 You can pass options directly to the API method when you call it.
 If you need to configure autosize for the other two methods, you can provide the options in the `autosizeOptions` prop.
 Note that for the separator double-click method, the clicked column will be passed to the `.columns` option unless `autosizeOptions` already has a `.columns` list.
+In all cases, the `.minWidth` and `.maxWidth` options of columns will always be respected.

 {{"demo": "ColumnAutosizing.js", "disableAd": true, "bg": "inline"}}